remotion-dev/remotion/packages/docs/docs/config.md

 _Available from Version 2.6.5._

-This will most notably disable CORS among other security features.
+This will most notably disable CORS among other security features during rendering.

 ```tsx twoslash title="remotion.config.ts"
 import { Config } from "remotion";